nullist/Project-Tango-Charlie/README.txt

 		FURNITURE 			A player can furnish a house.

-		WEAPONS 			A player can posses weapons (illegal or non illegal)
+		WEAPONS 			A player can possess weapons (illegal or non illegal)

 		VOTING 				A player can vote.
 Laws may change, or not change.